bbartow/CmdrKerfy.github.io/_posts/2014-08-20-INDVolcano.md

 ###Hazard/Risk Modelling

-The severe lack of Open Data around Volcanoes in Indonesia was highlighted by OFDA’s Volcano Disaster Assistance Program (VDAP) as posing particular challenges to its ability to model the risks posed by volcanic hazards in these areas.
+The severe lack of available data around Volcanoes in Indonesia was highlighted by OFDA’s Volcano Disaster Assistance Program (VDAP) as a particular challenge to its ability to model the risks posed by volcanic hazards in these areas.
 VDAP is interested in creating data for these vulnerable areas and working with their counterparts in Indonesia to use these data to improve hazard assessments.
 They have highlighted 10 priority volcanoes.

 <ol></ol>